edgelesssys/constellation/docs/docs/workflows/s3proxy.md

 ### Encryption

 s3proxy relies on Google's [Tink Cryptographic Library](https://developers.google.com/tink) to implement cryptographic operations securely.
-The used cryptographic primitives are [NIST SP 800 38f](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38F.pdf) for keywrapping and [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)-[GCM](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Galois/counter_(GCM)) with 256 bit keys for data encryption.
+The used cryptographic primitives are [NIST SP 800 38f](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38F.pdf) for key wrapping and [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)-[GCM](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Galois/counter_(GCM)) with 256 bit keys for data encryption.

 s3proxy uses [envelope encryption](https://cloud.google.com/kms/docs/envelope-encryption) to encrypt objects.
 That means s3proxy uses a key encryption key (KEK) issued by the Constellation KMS to encrypt data encryption keys (DEK).
-Each S3 object is encrypted with it's own DEK.
+Each S3 object is encrypted with its own DEK.
 The encrypted DEK is then saved as metadata of the encrypted object.
 This enables key rotation of the KEK without re-encrypting the data in S3.
 The approach also allows access to objects from different locations, as long as each location has access to the KEK.